JohnTrunix/sandbox/datastructures/queue/README.md

 # Queue

-A queue is a linear data structure with a fixed order.
+A `Queue` is a linear data structure with a fixed order.
 First enqueued node to queue is first dequeued node from queue.

 ```mermaid
 graph LR